the-events-calendar/events-gutenberg/readme.md

 #### 0.3.2-alpha - TBD

 * Fix - Adjust vertical alignment of the price section for the classic event date time block
+* Fix - Make sure the ticket block uses the currency from the ticket provider

 #### 0.3.1-alpha - 2018-10-12